CarrotOmics/CarrotOmics-Module/README.md

 CarrotOmics-Module
 ==================

-This is a custom Tripal module used on the CarrotOmics.org site
+This is a custom Tripal module used on the CarrotOmics.org site.

+It is a work-in-progress, and not ready for general use.

 So far, this module consists of only Tripal Fields.
 These fields are: